 Transporting Your Fishing Kayak

 There are numerous ways to transport a kayak to the water.
 Some are easier than others, while some may cost you a few more dollars!
-Since there are various ways people haul their gear, I’ll go through a few of the basic ways that may fit your specific needs!
+Since people haul their gear in various ways, I’ll go through a few basic ways that may fit your specific needs!

-Trailer – A common way people will get their kayak to the water is with a trailer.
-There are specialty trailer companies which manufacture kayak specific trailers, and jetski trailers make great conversions if you can find one!
+Trailer—A common way people transport their kayaks to the water is with a trailer.
+Specialty trailer companies manufacture kayak-specific trailers, and jetski trailers make great conversions if you can find one!

 Trailers can take up quite a bit of room either in the garage or around your house!
-If you have the room for one, this is a great way to go!
+This is a great way to go if you have room for one!

-Roof Top – We’ve all seen cars and SUVs hauling their kayaks down the highway!
-The racks they use are often referred to as ” J-Racks”.
+Rooftop —We’ve all seen cars and SUVs hauling kayaks down the highway!
+The racks they use are often referred to as ” J-Racks.”
 Some of these racks are more permanently installed than others.

 Did You Know: You can also use pool noodles between the kayak and roof of your vehicle when strapping it down to protect the roof from scratching!